Cadwallader D. Colden: Career

 Colden first practiced law in New York City, then moved to Poughkeepsie, New York in 1793.
-He returned to New York in 1796 and from 1798 to 1801, he was Assistant Attorney General for the First District, comprising Suffolk, Queens, Kings, Richmond and Westchester counties.
+He returned to New York in 1796 and from 1798 to 1801, he was Assistant Attorney General for the First District, comprising Suffolk, Queens, Kings, Richmond, and Westchester counties.
 From 1810 to 1811, he was District Attorney of the First District, comprising the above-mentioned counties and New York County.
 In his time as an attorney, Colden argued for the defendant in the seminal property case Pierson v.
 Post.

 Colden was an active Freemason.
-He was the Senior Grand Warden of the Grand Lodge of New York in 1801-1805 and 1810–1819.
+He was the Senior Grand Warden of the Grand Lodge of New York in 1801–1805 and 1810–1819.

 He became a Colonel of Volunteers in the War of 1812.
-Despite having owned slaves, in 1815 he became president of the New York Manumission Society, established in 1785 to promote the abolition of slavery in the state.
+Despite having owned slaves, in 1815 he became president of the New York Manumission Society, established in 1785 to promote the abolition of slavery in the State of New York.
 He oversaw the rebuilding of the Society's African Free School in New York City.
-Later historians cited the energetic aid of Colden, Peter A. Jay, William Jay, Governor Daniel D. Tompkins, and others in influencing the New York legislature to set the date of July 4, 1827, for the abolition of slavery in the state.
+Later historians cited the energetic aid of Colden, Peter A. Jay, William Jay, Governor Daniel D. Tompkins, and others in influencing the New York legislature to set the date of July 4, 1827, for the abolition of slavery in New York.

-Colden was also a member of the New York State Assembly in 1818, and the 54th Mayor of New York City from 1818 to 1821, appointed by Governor DeWitt Clinton.
+Colden was also a member of the New York State Assembly in 1818, and the 55th Mayor of New York City from 1818 to 1821, appointed by Governor DeWitt Clinton.
 He successfully contested the election of Peter Sharpe to the 17th United States Congress and served from December 12, 1821, to March 3, 1823.
 He was a member of the New York State Senate (1st District) from 1825 to 1827, when he resigned.

 After his resignation from the State Senate, he moved to Jersey City, New Jersey, where he devoted much of his time to the completion of the Morris Canal.